alext9586/raffle-site/README.md

 # Surely: The Raffle App

 This is a simple web app that simulates issuing and drawing tickets at a raffle.
 It is written in Typescript and AngularJS as a single page application.
 It is purely a client-side app with no back-end interactions.
 It saves the data to the browser's local storage.
+The live version of the app can be found at [Surely on Phamous-Apps.com](http://surely.phamous-apps.com).

 Despite this project being so simple, it is very personal to me.
 My organization throws a public holiday party where people participate in a [white elephant gift exchange](https://en.wikipedia.org/wiki/White_elephant_gift_exchange), and I wanted to make an app that drew random numbers out of a hat.
 I worked on this app while I was visiting my sick mother.
 This app is dedicated to my mother even though she had no idea I was writing it nor was she able to see it in its finished state.